Life Cycle Events

 A great way to celebrate or remember a life-cycle event in your life or the life of someone you care about is to make a Kiddush sponsorship .

-If you never had a Bar/Bat Mitzvah when you were young, or you want to experience it anew as an adult, the Lehrhaus Adult B’nai Mitzvah program provides a great opportunity for learning, camaraderie, and spiritual growth.
-The program consists of a 3-year course of study with our rabbinical staff and learned volunteers, and culminates in your own Bar or Bat Mitzvah at a Saturday morning service.
-No prior knowledge of Hebrew is required.
-For more information, consult the Lehrhaus catalog or contact the office.
+CBST’s Lehrhaus Adult B’nei Mitzvah program provides a great opportunity for learning, camaraderie, and spiritual growth.
+The program consists of a 3-year course of study with our rabbinical staff and learned volunteers, and culminates in your own B’nei Mitzvah at a Shabbat morning service.

-Children of CBST members under 13 can prepare for a Bar/Bat Mitzvah through Limmud Mishpachah , our children’s Education program.
+Children of CBST members under 13 can prepare for B'nei Mitzvah through Limmud B'Shabbat , our children’s Education program, and preparation with CBST clergy, staff and tutors.

 Mazel Tov!
 We are happy to share in your joy.
 Our clergy will perform ceremonies for CBST members only.
 Commitment is more than a ceremony and requires an extended period of consultation with the ofﬁciating clergy prior to the actual event.
 It is important to speak with one of the rabbis prior to confirming the date of your ceremony.
 Please note that both Rabbi Kleinbaum and Rabbi Weiss will perform Jewish weddings for interfaith couples.